Available Damages in Trade Secret Misappropriation Cases

 Trade secret litigation can be costly and protracted.
 Engaging in emergency litigation to obtain a preliminary injunction at the outset of the case can bring about an early resolution if granted.
 However, if an injunction is not granted at the outset of the case, a defendant may feel entitled to retain and use the information during the pendency of the case.
 Whether you are a plaintiff or defendant in a trade secret misappropriation lawsuit, it is vital to retain experienced trade secret and business litigation counsel who will be able to determine what evidence is needed and whether an expert witness will be needed to prove misappropriation or damages.

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting trade secret, intellectual property, and complex business lawsuits.
 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated intellectual property and emergency business litigation cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call us at 630-333-0333.